OfferUp Fee Calculator

 Factor Fees into Your Listing Price

-Consider Local Pickup for Zero Fees
+Use Local Pickup to Avoid Fees

 Understanding Your Earnings: The OfferUp Fee Calculator

 E-commerce platform fee structures vary widely, and understanding them is crucial for sellers to maximize profitability.
-Platforms like eBay typically combine listing fees (though many are free now) with a final value fee, which for many categories is around 12.9% of the sale price, plus payment processing fees.
-Etsy, popular for handmade goods, charges a 20-cent listing fee per item and a 6.5% transaction fee on the sale price, in addition to payment processing.
-Poshmark, focused on fashion, charges a flat 20% fee on sales over $15.
-These fees, often including minimums like OfferUp's $1.99, significantly impact a seller's net earnings, making it essential to factor them into pricing strategies.
+Platforms like eBay typically charge around 12.9% of the sale price as a final value fee for many categories, plus payment processing fees.
+Etsy charges a 20-cent listing fee per item and a 6.5% transaction fee on the sale price, in addition to payment processing.
+Poshmark charges a flat 20% fee on sales over $15.

 The Logic Behind OfferUp's Service Fee Calculation